 Get a macro-level perspective on leading sustainable organizations.
 Topics include organizational change and transformation processes, strategic and creative thinking, organizational structures and their impacts, conflict management and negotiation, stakeholder management, and situational leadership styles and behaviors.
 The course focuses on how organizational leaders develop and enable sustainable organizations, especially in times of environmental change.

-You are required to take two courses (3 credits each) from the following list.
+You are required to complete two courses (3 credits each) from the following list.

 SMGT 780: Corporate Social Responsibility